coffeeandscripts/sqlcrush/README.md

 -t		**type of database (sqlite, postgresql, mysql)** -d		**database name**
 -h		host (e.g. localhost)
--p		port (usually defaults to 5432 so can be left out) -u		username
+-p		port (usually defaults to 5432 so can be left out for postgreSQL) -u		username
 -pd		password
+-s      socket (relevant for some MySQL servers)
 -o		open saved database (remember the name you saved it as)
 ~~~~
  - Bold means essential unless opening saved database